AnselmoGPP/Tic_tac_toe/README.md

 - Machine first: Machine starts first and plays against the human player.

 - Human vs human: Two human players play against each other.

-Source files included:

-  Game.cpp:   Entry point of the program.
-Contains function main().

-  tictac.h:   Contains the definition of class tictac and comments explaining every member.

-  tictac.cpp: Contains the definitions of the members of class tictac.